VinsiInnovation/revealjs-sockets-notes/README.md

 ### In the presentation

-Add the SocketIO dependency in your html
+Add the SocketIO dependency to your html

 ```html
 <script src="/socket.io/socket.io.js"></script>
 ```

-Check that head.js library is add
+Check that head.js library is added

 ```html
 <script src="{REVEALJS_PATH}/lib/js/head.min.js"></script>
 ```

-You have to add thoses lines in your html (in the revealJS Dependancies)
+Add the following lines to your html file (in the revealJS Dependencies) :

 ```javascript